 Should I test my home for mould?

-Testing for mould is usually not necessary.
+Health Canada does not recommend testing the air for mould.
 If you can see or smell mould, the best approach is to clean it and fix the moisture problem.

-Yes, mould can grow in cold areas if there’s moisture.
+Yes, mould can grow in cold areas if there is moisture.
 For example, mould might appear on cold windows or walls where condensation forms.

 How can I protect my family while cleaning mould?

-Make sure to wear safety glasses, gloves, and a disposable mask to avoid breathing in mould particles.
-Keep children and pets away from the area you’re cleaning.
+Protect yourself by wearing safety glasses, gloves, and a disposable mask to avoid breathing in mould particles.
+Keep children and pets away from the area you are cleaning.

 What should I do next?